OGC Op. No. 10-06-05

 Subsequent to the issuance of Circular Letter No. 16, several insurers sued the Superintendent, seeking a judicial declaration that payment of the 8.18% surcharge imposed by the HCRA did not constitute a payment that could be offset against basic economic loss under a no-fault policy.
 The Appellate Division, Third Department concluded that the Superintendent’s determination, as expressed in Circular Letter No. 16, was “rational and neither arbitrary nor capricious,” and emphasized that “the Department has wide authority to interpret, clarify and implement legislative policy by prescribing regulations, provided they are not inconsistent with other specific statutory provisions.”
 Matter of State Farm, et. al. v.
 Neil D. Levin, Superintendent of Insurance, 263 A.D.2d 233 (2000).
 The court noted that since “the Public Health law does not address how the surcharges should be treated with respect to no-fault payments for covered services, the issue…is not one involving pure statutory construction.”
 Id. at 237.
 Thus, the court held that the guidance contained in Circular Letter No. 16 was rational as an interpretive policy determination by the Department, but was not necessitated by statute, nor based upon an analysis of relevant statutory provisions.

 Further review of the Department’s policy determination has necessitated a reevaluation of the Department’s position regarding the treatment of HCRA surcharges.
 Article 51 of the New York Insurance Law (“the no-fault law”) is a comprehensive social reparations scheme meant to compensate people injured in motor vehicle accidents for the basic economic loss they incur as a result of their injuries.
-As noted above, Insurance Law
+As noted above, Insurance Law § 5102(a) defines the “basic economic loss” to which injured persons are entitled as follows:

 (a) “Basic economic loss” means, up to fifty thousand dollars per person of the following combined items, subject to the limitations of section five thousand one hundred eight of this article: